-Biagino frowned.
-“It doesn’t bode well for harmony amongst us allies.
-If Scorcio is fallen then the young Lord Silvano may not wish to march any further with us.
-He was made ruler of Trantio by his father, which makes Scorcio his.”
+“It does not bode well for harmony among an army of allies.
+If Scorcio is fallen then the young Lord Silvano may no longer wish to march with us.
+He was made ruler of Trantio by his father, which makes Scorcio his responsibility.”

-“His father stole the realm of Trantio, and now the brutes are doing so too,” said the general.
-“Is there really any difference?”
+“Aye, but his father stole the realm of Trantio,” said the general.
+“And now the brutes are doing so too.
+I do wonder if there really is any difference?”

-“I do not think the young lord sees it that way.
+Biagino nodded.
+“I understand, general.
+Yet I do not think the young lord will see it that way.
 I have spoken to him.
-He idolises his father.
-He sees neither greed nor cruelty in him, only stern nobility.
-His father humbled the Astianans when they threatened to strangle Pavonan trade, then marched north to remove a warmongering tyrant from Trantio, thus freeing its people.
-To him his father is a hero, who will become the stuff of myth and legend, but these ogres are nothing more than cruel robbers.”
+Lord Silvano idolises his father; sees neither greed nor cruelty in him, only stern nobility.
+He himself told me how his father humbled the Astianans when they threatened to strangle Pavonan trade, then marched north to remove a warmongering tyrant from Trantio, thus freeing its people.
+To his eyes, his father is a noble and honourable hero, destined to become the stuff of myth and legend, while these ogres will surely seem nothing more than base and cruel robbers.”

-“Well,” said the general, “Lord Silvano is right about the ogres, at least.
-They won’t stop at looting and plunder, but will probably eat the populace too.
-So, good father, will Silvano now leave us, forsaking his oath to serve Morr in this holy war?”
+“Well,” said the general, “Lord Silvano would be right about the ogres, at least.
+And they won’t stop at looting and plunder – they’ll probably eat the populace too.
+Yet father, I too have spoken with Silvano, and I am not so sure he would now leave us, for that would mean forsaking his oath to serve Morr in this holy war.”

-“Considering what he did to Ravola, Razger Boulderguts probably considers Scorcio a mere aperativo, which makes the city of Trantio the main course.
-How can Lord Silvano stay here with us when he is honour bound to protect Trantio?”
+“It is not what has already been done that will move the young Lord, but what is about to happen,” said Biagino.
+“Considering what was done to Ravola, Razger Boulderguts probably considers Scorcio a mere aperativo, which makes the city of Trantio the main course.
+How can Lord Silvano remain with us when he is obliged to protect Trantio?”

 “Ha!” laughed General d’Alessio.
-“He is honour bound to serve us here.
-And besides considerations of this duty and that oath, even if he did leave this very night he could not hope to reach Trantio in time to save it from destruction.”
+“He is honour-bound to serve us here.
+And besides considerations of his duty and oath, even if he did leave this very night, he could not hope to reach Trantio in time to save it from destruction.”

-“He is young and hopeful, and will likely try anyway,” said Biagino.
+“He is young and hopeful, general, and will likely try anyway.”

 “Yes, probably so,” agreed d’Alessio.
+He pondered a moment, never one to rush when speaking, despite his renowned dexterity in combat.
 “Silvano fought beside the Campogrottan brutes in the battle, did he not?”

-“So, while he and the brutes stood together against the foe, the brutes’ cousins were robbing him of his possessions to the south?
-It seems to me that there is a cruel and clever cunning at play here.
-This Campogrottan Wizard Lord sends his soldiers, man and ogre, to join the crusade, and then when the Pavonans march north with them, he begins plundering their undefended towns.
-He fights as both their ally and their enemy at one and the same time.”
+“So,” the general said carefully, “while he and the brutes stood together against the foe, the brutes’ own cousins were attacking his possessions to the south?
+It seems clear to me that there is a cruel and clever cunning at play here.
+This Campogrottan wizard lord sends his soldiers, man and ogre, to join our holy army, and then when the Pavonan lord marches north with us and them, the wizard-lord’s ogres begins plundering the now undefended towns.
+Thus he fights as both the Pavonans’ ally and enemy at one and the same time.”

-The general was thinking, scraping the edge of his shouldered sword against his steel pauldron as he did so.
+The general was also lost in thought, scraping the edge of his shouldered sword against his steel pauldron as he did so.

-“It seems,” he announced, “that we are to be tested in even more ways than I ever imagined – and in truth I thought I had imagined the worst.
-We are now surrounded by enemies, to the north and south, and even if we do not divide the army to march both ways, it could well do so of its own accord.
-Furthermore, we have potential enemies in our midst too, a whole battalion of Campogrottans.
-We must take measures to ensure they cannot do us harm.
-I must speak with his Holiness.”
+Finally, he announced, “It seems that we are to be tested in even more ways than I imagined – and I thought I’d imagined the worst.
+We are now surrounded by enemies, to the north and south, and even if I chose not to divide the army in response, it could well do so of its own accord.
+Furthermore, we have potential enemies in our midst – a whole battalion of Campogrottans.
+Clearly, we must take measures to ensure they can do us no harm.
+I shall speak with his Holiness.”

 The Reman captain coughed – not the sort of wracking cough gifted by the miasma emanating from the city, but short and sharp.
 Both general and priest looked at him.

 “Beg pardon, your excellency, but the Pavonans already know what has happened.
-I noticed considerable noise and fuss in their camp as I came here to you.
-They looked to be arming themselves.”
+I saw considerable fuss in their camp as I came here to you.
+They looked to be readying themselves.”

-“They looked to be readying themselves for a fight,” said the captain, “not for the march.”
+“They looked to be arming themselves for a fight,” said the captain, “not preparing to march.”

 Suddenly Biagino understood.